Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 The odd and even numbered Hamiltonian flows in the AKNS--ZS hierarchy behave differently under $(q,r)\mapsto(\bar q,\bar r)$.
 In particular, conjugation acts as a time-reversal operator for $M$ and $H_\NLS$, but leaves the $P$ and $H_\mKdV$ flows unchanged.
 This leads to a number of significant differences in our treatment of \eqref{NLS} and \eqref{mKdV}.

 As we will discuss more fully below, it has been known for a long time that both \eqref{NLS} and \eqref{mKdV} are globally well-posed for sufficiently regular initial data.
 In fact, the question of what constitutes sufficiently regular initial data has occupied several generations of researchers.
-We are now able to give a definitive answer, at least in the class of $H^s(\R)$ spaces:
+We are now able to give a definitive answer:

 \begin{thrm}[Global well-posedness of the NLS and mKdV] Let \(s>-\frac12\).
 Then the equations \eqref{NLS} and \eqref{mKdV} are globally well-posed for all initial data in \(H^s(\R)\) in the sense that the solution map \(\Phi\) extends uniquely from Schwartz space to a jointly continuous map \(\Phi\colon \R\times H^s(\R)\rightarrow H^s(\R)\). \end{thrm}